So, your dog needs a coat.

 Steps to measure for a dog coat

-Measure according to the diagram above.
+Measure according to the diagram above, from the Made by De website.
 Some makers will use slightly different formulas, but these should be very helpful.

 - Length of back from base of neck (where neck and body meet) to base of tail (where back and tail meet)